Learn how to imagine sounds visually and how to use drawing to help understand sounds.

 Activity – Draw the Sounds

-Click on the button below to download and listen to some sounds.
+Click on the link below to download and listen to some sounds.
 Then sketch your own drawing of them on the worksheet:

 - What shape might they have? – Smooth, sharp, large, small.